KinaKnowledge/juno-lang/README.md

 It's the same output.
 However there is a difference in what happened in under the hood.
 In the latter cases, we submitted the input for evaluation, which means that the code was compiled and evaluated.
 However, since the constructions were full of atoms, the result was the same.

-Note that the back-tick form is shorthand for:
+The back-tick form is actually shorthand for the notation:

 ```
 (quote ...)